Homepage / Bullion Investment Basics: Bullion Glossary

 Gresham's Law is a monetary principle stating that "bad money drives out good."
 Money that has intrinsic value because it contains a precious metal will be over-valued and will leave the country or disappear from circulation due to hoarding.
 While money that has no intrinsic value and is made of base metals or easily manufactured commodities is undervalued and will flood into circulation.

 Grain - One of the earliest units of weight for gold; one grain being the equivalent of one grain of wheat.
 1 grain = 0.0648 grams or 0.002083 troy ounces.
-(See Troy ? page for more Grain weight conversions)
+(See the Troy page for more troy weight conversions)

 Bullion Glossary